-Heraklion, the modern capital of Crete, situated about 5 klm north of Knossos, the capital of Minoan Crete and one of the exceptional monuments of the Bronze Age, welcomes you to enjoy its rich heritage and the 26th annual CIDOC Conference of the International Council of Museums in 2018, which focuses on the topic of provenance of knowledge!
+Heraklion, the modern capital of Crete, situated about 5 km north of Knossos, the ancient capital of Minoan Crete, and one of the exceptional monuments of the Bronze Age, welcomes you to come and enjoy its rich heritage alongside your participation in the 26th annual CIDOC - ICOM Conference in 2018 (CIDOC 2018).
+This year the conference, focuses on the topic of provenance of knowledge!

-Attendees in this important event, which will take place from September 29th to October 4th, are invited to participate in a series of workshops, parallel sessions and discussions with experts from around the world who try to explore the origins of knowledge will drive the intellectual and practical agenda of the conference.
-Meanwhile, participants will also have the opportunity to “travel back to time” and visit the unique monuments of the Minoan Civilization by taking part in the daily excursions and guided tours, as well as the final day excursion.
+Participants in this important event, which will take place from September 29th to October 5th, are invited to take part in a series of workshops, parallel sessions and discussions with experts from around the world.
+The thematic of exploring the origins of knowledge will drive the intellectual and practical agenda of the conference.
+Meanwhile, participants will also have the opportunity to “travel back in time” and visit the unique monuments of the Minoan Civilization by taking part in the daily excursions and guided tours, as well as the final day excursion.

-The ‘Provenance of Knowledge’ is a core element of good practice in documentation and so is the theme of the next annual CIDOC conference, in Heraklion from 29 September to 4 October 2018.
+Generating and tracing the ‘Provenance of Knowledge’ is a core element of good practice in documentation and thus, has been chosen as the theme of CIDOC 2018.

-As an essential aspect of documentation, Provenance of Knowledge refers to the attempt to trace the origins of the information and knowledge about an object, an entity or an idea in order to reconstruct the whole chain of creation, use, interpretation and dissemination of relevant information and knowledge.
+Provenance of Knowledge refers to the attempt to trace the origins of the information and knowledge about an object, an entity or an idea in order to reconstruct the whole chain of creation, use, interpretation and dissemination of the object and our knowledge about it.
 The ultimate purpose of this reconstruction is to confirm, illustrate, and validate the information and knowledge contained in the documentation in order to facilitate understanding across times and cultures.
 In this way, it contributes to scholarly citation in information handling while connecting all the material evidence kept in museums and other memory institutions.

-The validation of information and knowledge has been greatly helped by the increasing use of digital technologies in documentation.
+The possibility to validate and/or disconfirm information and knowledge held by memory institutions has been greatly aided by the increasing use of digital technologies in documentation.
 However, this advancement in documentation has created new difficulties as the abundance of the available information makes it difficult to introduce standards and processes to model and maintain the development and validity of documented information.

-By focusing the issue of provenance of knowledge, the 2018 annual CIDOC conference aims at supporting museums by deepening the understanding of documentation as a means of knowledge preservation, dissemination and exchange.
+By focusing the issue of provenance of knowledge, the 2018 annual CIDOC conference aims to support museums by helping deepen our communal knowledge and understanding of documentation as a means of knowledge preservation, dissemination and exchange.

-We invite you to participate in the conference and to help advance this important scientific inquiry with your experience and insight.
-You can enhance our discussions on the harmonization of the processes to trace back information by presenting on a wide array of potential topics focusing on different potential lines of interest:
+We warmly invite you to participate in the conference and to help advance this important scientific inquiry with your experience and insight.
+You can enhance the community’s discussions on the harmonization of the processes to trace back information by presenting on a wide array of potential topics focusing on different potential lines of interest:

 - Innovative implementations for the analysis and documentation of information and knowledge.

-The aim is to give us with new insights into the Provenance of Knowledge in the documentation and memory institution community considered more broadly.
-More analytically, the conference topics are the below.
+The overall aim is to work together to produce new insights into the Provenance of Knowledge in the documentation and memory institution community considered more broadly.
+More analytically, the proposed conference topics are as follows: